The Toronto Archery Range

-A number of complaints have been made that some people are ignoring Rule #2 (Arrows must be shot from designated shooting line only.) and standing 20 or more yards from the 90 yard target and using it close range, not firing from the designated shooting line.
-This puts people in danger of being hit by an arrow (or ricocheting arrow) from anyone firing at the 70 yard targets.
+A number of complaints have been made that some people are ignoring Rule #2 (Arrows must be shot from designated shooting line only.) and, for example, standing 20 or 30 yards from the 70 yard target and using it close range, instead of firing from the designated shooting line.
+This puts people in danger of being hit by an arrow (or ricocheting arrow) from anyone firing at the 60 yard targets.

 The Target Butts

 The target butts at the Toronto Archery Range are made from Natural Tentest, a wood pulp material that Toronto Parks and Recreation gets from the Mar-lyn Lumber company in Ajax.